charlesr1971/rest-api-class/README.md

 # REACT ES6 REST API #

+**React Type:** Class Component

 ## Introduction ##

+Simple SPA that allows a user to submit a post, consisting of title and content.
+Each post gets allocated a dynamically created slug, which allows the post to link to a details page.
+The post can be deleted from both the list page and the details page.
+The list of posts can be reordered, using a simple up and down arrow system.
+The reorder system uses GSAP's TweenMax animation plugin to provide helpful directional hints.

+## Repo ##

 This repo contains a **create-react-app** version of the CDN codepen.io app at: